Guidelines for a competitive MCIN graduate application

 2. Research Experiences and Program Alignment

-3. Academic Preparation
+4. Academic Preparation

 Academic preparation is a key component for success in graduate school.
-The MCIN program will comprehensively evaluate each candidate’s academic preparation, with a particular focus on identifying relevant coursework in preparation for the program.
+The MCIN program will holistically evaluate each candidate’s academic preparation, with a particular focus on identifying relevant coursework in preparation for the program.
 We are looking for students who have a demonstrated interest in pursuing college-level coursework in the sciences (neuroscience, biology, engineering, psychology, chemistry).
+3.0 GPA or higher is required for admission to the MCIN program.
+Applicants are encouraged to discuss any specific challenges they faced, and particular emphasis will be placed on academic growth.
+The MCIN program does not require GRE scores.